The idea that God's love is reckless was popularized by the worship song "Reckless Love" written by Caleb Culver, Cory Asbury and Ran Jackson.

 2 Timothy 2:16 "avoid irreverent babble for it will lead people into more and more ungodliness".

-However, this is certainly not irreverent babble as it is a direct defense and proclamation of the true nature of God.
+However, this is most certainly not irreverent babble.
+It is a direct defense and proclamation of the true nature of God.

 Worship that divides people affects nonbelievers and believers alike.
 Especially when we call God's love reckless.
 If I were a nonbeliever and was told that God's love was reckless, I would immediately assume that God is reckless, and would most certainly not trust Him with my eternity.

 Ultimately, we as Christians should avoid songs that divide people or force people to have to change the meaning of a song in order to be faithful.
-Christians should more closely assess worship songs that come out of heretical churches like Bethel.
+Christians should more closely assess worship songs that come out of fundamentally heretical churches to ensure their scriptural validity.

 God's love is not reckless